-The what-do-I-wear questions multiply when you’re undergoing treatment for cancer, but a little planning can reduce the stress you feel about your new clothing needs.
-To decrease the time and energy you spend on your clothes create a work uniform.
+When you’re undergoing treatment for cancer, it’s not uncommon for your clothing needs to change.
+But a little planning can help reduce the stress you might feel about adjusting your wardrobe.
+To decrease the time and energy you spend on selecting your clothes, create a work uniform, of sorts.
 Find a basic “look” that suits your needs both professionally and physically.
-This doesn’t mean you can’t vary it, but a few no-brainers in your closet means your wardrobe is one less thing to think about.
+This doesn’t mean you can’t vary it, but having a few established go-to outfits in your closet means your wardrobe is one less thing you need to think about.

 The most common side effect of treatment — fatigue — is something you can be prepared for.
-If you know you’ll need lie down during the day or that you’ll be going back to work after a session, wear clothes that don’t wrinkle easily.
-Pick up some low-heeled, comfortable shoes and leave a pair at the office.
-Walking in heels becomes twice as difficult when you’re feeling drained.
+If you know you’ll need to lie down during the day or that you’ll be going back to work after a treatment session, wear clothes that don’t wrinkle easily.
+If you typically wear high heels, pick up some low-heeled, comfortable shoes and leave a pair at the office to switch into as needed, since walking in heels becomes twice as difficult when you’re feeling drained.

 The Ultimate Sun Block

-Both chemo and radiation increase your skin’s sensitivity to sunlight.
-Even if you're dark skinned and never burn, you need to protect yourself.
-External radiation therapy will affect the specific part of your body being treated.
-This area should not be exposed to sunlight for more than five or ten minutes at a stretch.
-If you’re undergoing chemo, your whole body will become sun-sensitive, especially those areas that rarely see UV rays, like your scalp.
-Avoid exposure, particularly between 10 a.m. and 4 p.m., and protect your skin as follows:
+Both chemotherapy and radiation increase your skin’s sensitivity to sunlight.
+Even if you are dark skinned and never burn, you’ll need to protect yourself.
+External radiation therapy will affect the specific part of your body that’s being treated.
+This area should not be exposed to sunlight for more than five or 10 minutes at a time.
+If you’re undergoing chemo, your entire body will become sun-sensitive, especially those areas that rarely see UV rays, like your scalp.
+Avoid exposure, particularly between 10:00 AM and 4:00 PM, and protect your skin as follows:

-- Wear clothes that cover you, such as long-sleeves and pants or longer skirts.
+- Wear clothes that cover you, such as long-sleeve tops, pants and long skirts.